Shom3s/Shom3s/README.md

 ### 🥗 NutriPulse

-AI-powered health and nutrition tracking application developed using Flutter and Firebase.
+An AI-powered health and nutrition application developed using Flutter and Firebase.

-**Key features:**
+**Key features**

 - AI-assisted food recognition and calorie tracking
 - Health, hydration and physical-activity monitoring